 Why Does Shadow IT Exist?

 As organizations continue to adopt DevOps and Agile methodologies, shadow IT is almost inevitable.
 Teams are focused on innovating continuously to meet quick release cycles.
 This leads them to seek quicker solutions and more efficient tools.
 Employees feel that they do not have the time to let IT approve tools before they start using them.

 Other departments are getting in on the action, too.
 With SaaS, a department can add a tool easily and roll it into their department expense budget.
 They don’t have to worry about going through IT or purchasing.

 It looks great on paper: spending $100 on the expense credit card instead of begging IT for $5,000 for a suite of licenses.
 But again, that’s precisely why companies lose track.
 Marketing is notorious for this, with apps like Constant Contact, Mailchimp, Unbounce, and more.

-This is especially true as workers become more dispersed, and 82% of company leaders surveyed by Gartner plan to continue allowing employees to work remotely.
-The shift from physical workplaces to remote work was sudden; many organizations did not have time to adjust their tools and workflows adequately.
+Remote work only makes this worse, and that is a trend that is likely to stay.
+82% of company leaders surveyed by Gartner plan to continue allowing employees to work remotely.
+The shift from physical workplaces to remote work was sudden; and many organizations did not have time to adjust their tools and workflows adequately.

 Common Examples of Shadow IT

 Some of the most common Shadow IT apps per Business Wire include note-taking, project management, communication, and file-sharing apps.
 Consider the following examples: